wp-plugins/aspexi-facebook-like-box/readme.txt

 == Description ==

-Plugin adds fancy Facebook Like Box slider (slide on hover).
+Plugin adds fancy Facebook Like Box slider (slide on hover (or click - premium version only)).

 ####Free version####